JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l Email Us

 French in origin - a casual rule to defining these terms could be that any canvas with sixteen mesh per inch or more is Petit Point - and canvas up to ten mesh per inch is Gros Point.
 Ten mesh is usually referred to as Demi Point.

 We hope this Guide to the world of Needlepoint Canvases is helpful for beginners to needlework.
 Should you have any questions - please do not hesitate to Email us.
-Select the links ( above left ) to view handpainted canvas designs.
+Select the links ( top ) to view handpainted canvas designs.